agrosjs/agrosjs.github.io/versioned_docs/version-0.x/cli-commands/update.md

 #### --skip-export

-When updating `component` and other injectable entities into a module entity, Agros will add them into `exports` field of `@module()` decorator.
+When updating `component` and other injectable entities into a module entity, Agros will add them into `exports` field of `@Module()` decorator.
 If this flag is set to be `true`, the entities will not be exported.

 #### --async-module